kovidgoyal/kitty/docs/open_actions.rst

     ``image-??.png``

+.. _launch_actions:

 Scripting the opening of files with kitty on macOS
 -------------------------------------------------------

-On macOS you can use :guilabel:`Open With` in Finder or drag and drop files onto the kitty dock icon to open them with kitty.
-The default action is to open text files in your editor and images using the icat kitten.
+On macOS you can use :guilabel:`Open With` in Finder or drag and drop files and URLs onto the kitty dock icon to open them with kitty.
+The default actions are:

+* Open text files in your editor and images using the icat kitten.
-Shell scripts are run in a shell.
+* Run shell scripts in a shell
+* Open SSH urls using the ssh command

 You can customize these actions by creating a :file:`launch-actions.conf` file in the kitty config directory, just like the :file:`open-actions.conf` file above.
 For example:

 .. code:: conf